KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: Co. _rynny_ "trembling"
 PIE: \*h₃reyH- "flow"
 COGN: Skt. _riṇā́ti_ "makes flow", Gr. _orī́nō_ "whirl", OHG _rinnan_ "run", OCS _rějati_ "flow"
 ETYM: The range of meanings of the reflexes of the assumed PCelt. \*rinno- is considerable, so it is possible that two different etyma became confused.
 The origin of the geminate \*-nn- is unknown.
 The usual derivation from \*rinwo- is impossible, since \*-nw- is preserved as OIr. -_nb_-, cf. OIr. _menb_ < [\*menwo- "small"](#menwo).
-It seems probable, however, that the PIE root is \*HreyH- "flow".
-A derivative from this root \*HriH-n-do- would have given \*rīndo- and then, by Osthoff-like shortening, \*rindo- > \*rinno-.
+It seems probable, however, that the PIE root is \*h₃reyH- "flow".
+A derivative from this root \*h₃riH-n-do- would have given \*rīndo- and then, by Osthoff-like shortening, \*rindo- > \*rinno-.
 The meanings "to flow" and "to run, flee" are often expressed by a single verb, cf. OCS _tešti_ and Croat. _tèći_ "flow, run".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="riyatro">\*riya-tro- "torrent, waterfall" (n)</a>
 GOID: OIr. _ríathor_ [o m] gl. _torrens_